Why choose Harris Equine?

 In 2023 we (Harris Equine) launched our accredited training and certification which has been professionally verified (including all content).
 It is regulated and accredited by UK Rural Skills.

-Therefore when you book Harris Equine to provide your intimate health check you are receiving a service by a fully competent individual who is approved as an instructor to teach others within the industry.
+Therefore when you book Harris Equine to provide your intimate health check you are receiving a service by a fully competent individual who is approved as an instructor to teach others within the industry or trained by her.

 We are also long standing members of the British Grooms Association - a certified freelancer.